rtylerlucas/awildtylerappeared/content/posts/2020-reviews/july-in-review-2020.md

 ## Faves from the month

+TODO - Julu Media Collage

-- On Grief, The Dragon Reborn (Wheel of Time) - Robert Jordan
+- The Grief Recovery Handbook - John James, The Dragon Reborn (Wheel of Time) - Robert Jordan
-- The Last Dance
+- The Last Dance, New Girl, Great British Baking Show
 - Basketball, Spikeball
-- Great British Baking Show

 ## Goals for August

-Fill out every David Goggins Challenge as soon as you come across it in his book.
-I've already completed Challenge #1 here.
+1. Fill out every David Goggins Challenge as soon as you come across it in his book.
+I've already completed [Challenge #1 here](https://www.awildtylerappeared.com/posts/david-goggins-challenges/challenge-1/).

-Modify my Hugo template to support category tabbing.
+2. Modify my Hugo template to support category tabbing.
+   - [Here is a repo](https://github.com/rvanhorn/hugo-dynamic-tabs#:~:text=Hugo%20Dynamic%20Tabs%20uses%20two,individual%20tab%20within%20that%20group.) that will lead me on the right track

-Use my GoPro 2 times.
+3. Use my GoPro 2 times.

-My theme for August will be the same as July: less sarcastic, more loving and forgiving.
+4. My themes for August will be the same as July: less sarcastic, more loving & forgiving.